pgj23/pgj23_ECE_4160/docs/lab2.md

 ```
 ## Stunt!
 This lab we also recieved the car that will act as the differential drive for our robot.
 Driving it around gave me a feel for how the car feels, and how easy it is to flip over and/or crash (very easy).

 [![Stunt Video](http://img.youtube.com/vi/6xkjqmd1Nfg/0.jpg)](http://www.youtube.com/watch?v=6xkjqmd1Nfg)

+#### Postscript
+This was the week I had the flu and I think the gyro measurements I have right now are bad enough to suspect either I did something wrong or the gyro did but I ran out of time to go to office hours and check.